nuncio-bitis/nuncio-bitis/README.md

     The code makes use of the C++17/C++2a/C++20 STL and core utilities you'd find on most Linux OSes.
-So far I can build and run the project on Windows, Mac OS Monterey, Ubuntu Linux flavors, and Raspbian (if given stubbing of hardware interfaces on non-Raspberry Pi systems, whereas my my **DataGatheringSystem** can be built and run on any system).
+So far I can build and run the project on Windows, Mac OS Monterey, Ubuntu Linux flavors, and Raspbian (if given stubbing of hardware interfaces on non-Raspberry Pi systems, whereas my **DataGatheringSystem** can be built and run on any system).

     Concepts:
     * Multiple threads controlled by a master thread.